vigneshavm/Interview-questions/JS Q.md

----

-### **Objects & Classes Interview Answers**

----

 #### **Constructor Function**

-A **constructor function** in JavaScript is a special type of function that is used to create and initialize objects.
-When a function is called using the `new` keyword, it acts as a constructor.
-The constructor function allows you to define properties and methods for the newly created object.
+- A **constructor function** in JavaScript is a special type of **function that is used to create and initialize objects**.
+- When a function is called using the `new` keyword, it acts as a constructor.
+- The constructor function allows you to define properties and methods for the newly created object.

 **Example**:
 ```javascript